-Countries with the lowest EDI scores EDI, 2012
+Countries with the lowest EDI scores

-• Sub-Saharan Africa also records the lowest EDI scores, with Ethiopia, Liberia, Rwanda, Guinea and Uganda scoring particularly poorly.
+- The MEPI classifies countries according to degree of energy poverty.
+The classification ranges from countries characterized by acute energy poverty (MEPI > 0.7), to countries with a low degree of energy poverty (MEPI < 0.3).
+The countries with the most severe energy poverty are in Sub-Saharan Africa.
+Of these, Ethiopia, Niger, Rwanda, Malawi and Uganda have the highest MEPI, with a headcount ratio and intensity of energy poverty close to 1.
+High MEPI indicates that a very large share of the population is energy poor and that segment of the population is severely affected. - Sub-Saharan Africa also records the lowest EDI scores, with Ethiopia, Liberia, Rwanda, Guinea and Uganda scoring particularly poorly.
 Nigeria records a low EDI score, reflecting scant use of modern fuels in cooking and electricity in public services.
 Countries in developing Asia achieve more varied rankings, although Nepal and Myanmar have particularly low scores.
 Countries with low EDI rankings tend to achieve poor results in terms of clean-cooking and public-services indicators.